Skyhooks (band): 1977–1981: Later years to break-up

 In January 1978 they toured New Zealand and performed at the Nambassa festival.
 In February their next single, "Women in Uniform", was issued and peaked at No. 8, while its album Guilty Until Proven Insane followed in March and reached No. 7.
 The album was produced by Americans Eddie Leonetti and Jack Douglas.
-The second single from the album, "Megalomania" released in May, peaked at number 93.
+The second single from the album, "Meglomania" released in May, peaked at number 93.
 Strachan told band members he intended to leave—but it was not officially announced for six months—he continued regular shows until his final gig with Skyhooks on 29 July 1978.
 Strachan released further solo singles, "Mr Summer" in October and "Nothing but the Best" in January 1979, but neither charted in the top 50.
 Strachan's replacement in Skyhooks, on lead vocals, was Tony Williams (ex-Reuben Tice with Macainsh).

 Williams' first single for Skyhooks, "Over the Border", a political song about the state of the Queensland Police Force at the time, reached the top 40 in April 1979, and their fifth studio album, Hot for the Orient, was released in May 1980, but failed to enter the top 50.

 From 1975 to 1977, Skyhooks were—alongside Sherbet—the most commercially successful group in Australia, but over the next few years, Skyhooks rapidly faded from the public eye with the departure of key members, and in 1980 the band announced its break-up in controversial circumstances.
 Ian "Molly" Meldrum, usually a supporter of Skyhooks, savaged Hot for the Orient on his "Humdrum" segment of Countdown—viewers demanded that the band appear on a following show to defend it.
 Poor reception of the album both by the public and reviewers led the band to take out a page-sized ad in the local music press declaring "Why Don't You All Get Fu**ed" (title of one of their songs) and they played their last performance on 8 June, not in their hometown of Melbourne, but in the mining town of Kalgoorlie in Western Australia.